 The restraining torque can be provided either by restraining coil or by restraining spring.

 This is a kind of attracted armature type relay.
 But balance beam relay is treated separately from their application point of view.
 When any fault occurred, the current through the operating coil, crosses its pick up value, and hence the mmf of operating coil increases and crosses its pick-up value.
 Due to this increased mmf, the coil attracts more strongly the beam end and hence, torque on respective end of the beam increases.
 As this torque is increased, the balance of the beam is being disturbed.
 Due to this unbalanced torque condition, the beam end associated with operating torque, moves downward, to close No contacts of the relay.

-Typical arrangement of both types of balance beam relay are illustrated below :
+Typical arrangements of both types of balance beam relay are illustrated below :

 Now-a-days, balance beam relays become obsolete.
-In past these relays were widely used in differential and impedance measurements.
-The use of these relays are superseded by more sophisticated induction disc and cup type relays.
+In past days these relays were widely used in differential and impedance measurements.
+The uses of these relays are superseded by more sophisticated induction disc and cup type relays.

 The main drawbacks of balance beam relay, is poor reset / operate ratio, susceptibility to phase displacement between the two energizing and mal-operation on transients.